 Connecting with DRC to request reasonable accommodations is a simple process.
-Please read through this information to learn more about documentation and other campus resources.
+Please read this information to learn more about documentation and other campus resources.
+This process is applicable for students on main campus, UA South, Phoenix campus, Graduate students and UA Online.

 - Complete the DRC Accommodation Request Form online.

-- Have your UA NetID and password available and know your UA Student Identification number.
+- Have your UA NetID and password available and your UA Student Identification number.

 - Expect to spend between 5 and 15 minutes.